128technology/docs/docs/config_wan_assurance.md

     ![New Site Panel](/img/wan_new_site.png)

 - Add the Conductor IP address to the Site.
+This allows devices such as the SSR 120/130 to use ZTP to access the conductor through Mist.

     ![Session Smart Conductor Address](/img/wanas_conductor_ip_mist.png)